 A 3 square metre collector can, on clear sunny days, deliver fresh heated air with a humidity content of less than 10% during a significant part of the day.
 In most cases we will combine the collector with an extraction fan placed on the opposite side of the house, which will help remove the moist and stale air from the underfloor area.
 The dry air effectively lowers the amount of moisture accumulated in the sub floor area – and the cross flow from the system ensures a much dryer environment.

 Sub floor Ventilation – Solar Fan Systems

-The “wall integrated” Solar Whiz sub-floor fan is a very cost effective approach for creating cross flow ventilation in sub floor areas.
-The Solar Gable Fan offers very high airflow volumes (1400/2100/3000 cbm/h) with whisper quiet operation and no power consumption.
+The “wall integrated” Solar Whiz sub floor ventilation fans are a very cost effective approach for creating cross flow ventilation in sub floor areas.
+The solar gable fan offers very high airflow volumes (1400/2100/3000 cbm/h) with whisper quiet operation and no power consumption.